-Consider asking your Attorney to name a Trust Protector in your estate planning documents, if public benefits issues become foreseeable.
-Would oversight by a knowledgeable third party be to the administration of your Trust plan?
+Consider asking your Attorney to name a Trust Protector in your estate planning documents, if public benefits issues are foreseeable, or if not a Professional Fiduciary.
+What oversight is needed for your estate plan administration to work properly?

-- What issues need to be addressed and resolved?
+- What issue(s) may need to be discussed?

-- Should a Trust Protector have the authority to terminate the Trustee’s administration (so the Successor Trustee can serve)?
+- Should a Trust Protector have the authority to terminate the Trustee’s administration so that the Successor Trustee can serve instead?

 - The “evaluative” Process can assist the parties in assessing their issues more accurately.
-The neutral Mediation can evaluate a legal issue and provide a confidential opinion of the good points and not-so-good points of a party’s position, to the party and counsel.
-Then the parties can assess the likelihood of judicial success at trial ~ and at what cost ~ by comparing the litigation fees and costs vis-a- vis the settlement options, and even beyond the legal costs, to include non-monetary remedies, such as an apology or other communication.
+The neutral Mediator can evaluate a legal issue and provide a confidential opinion of the good points and not-so-good points of a party’s position, to the party and party’s counsel.
+Then the parties can assess the likelihood of judicial success at trial (and at what co$t) by comparing the litigation fee$ and co$t$ vis-a- vis the possible $ettlement option$, ~ and even beyond the legal costs, to include non-monetary remedies, such as an apology or other communication.

 - The “transformative” Process results in a family’s dynamics becoming improved, sometimes radically, because of an increased understanding of the different viewpoints of the parties.
-With new thoughts and insights, a new understanding can assuage an old hurt based on misunderstanding, so that the old hurt can be released, with the prior relationship transformed into a new, positive dynamic.
+With new thoughts and insights, a new understanding can assuage the misunderstanding of an old hurt, so that the old hurt can be released, with the prior relationship transformed into a new, positive dynamic.